sourcegraph/sourcegraph-public-snapshot/src-tauri/README.md

 ### System tray icon

-The system tray icon applies to MacOS and is different from the application icon.
+The system tray icon is different from the application icon.
 It's placed in `icons/tray.png` and defined in `tauri.systemTray.iconPath`.

 The tray icon is expected to be grayscale and will automatically be adjusted between light and dark modes.
 This behavior is enabled by the `iconAsTemplate` flag.